Semi-ATE/Semi-ATE/ATE/TES/README.md

 # TES (Test Executive Software)

---> what is called 'master' now
+--> what is formarly known as the 'master app' now